open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 components discussed above, you could convert all your metrics into the Prometheus format, or you could convert your Prometheus metrics into OTLP.
-Although Prometheus itself was not built for long-term data storage and presents scaling challenges, there are tools such as [Grafana](https://grafana.com/), [Thanos](https://thanos.io/v0.10/thanos/getting-started.md/), and [Cortex](https://cortexmetrics.io/docs/guides/running-cortex-on-kubernetes/) that can help with these concerns.
+Although Prometheus itself was not built for long-term data storage and presents scaling challenges, there are products such as [Grafana Mimir](https://grafana.com/oss/mimir/), [Thanos](https://thanos.io/v0.10/thanos/getting-started.md/), and [Cortex](https://cortexmetrics.io/docs/guides/running-cortex-on-kubernetes/) that can help with these concerns.